4/28/2020

 Mike Murray

-Executive Vice President and Chief Operating Officer
+Executive Vice President and Chief Operating Officer, D.R.
+Horton

-Alan, we don't have the April starts month to date number here with us.
+We don't have the April starts month to date number here with us.
 We can probably follow up with you on that or certainly by the end of the quarter we'll be putting that information out for the starts.
 But we're managing our spec strategy the same way we always have.
-It's at a community by community level measuring demand in that community and looking at what inventory is available today, the construction status of that inventory and seeing what needs to be available for those buyers in that given community.
-So that's a very local decision that our teams are making on a daily and weekly basis.
+It's at a community by community level, measuring demand in that community and looking at what inventory is available today, the construction status of that inventory and seeing what needs to be available for those buyers in that given community.
+And so that's a very local decision that our teams are making on a daily and weekly basis.
 It's nothing we're anticipating changing at this point in time.
 We are obviously looking at what we would call a build job, making sure that that buyer is still committed to the home before we start the house.
-If there's anything unusual with that house that it wouldn't otherwise be acceptable as a spec, if something happened to that buyer contract, we'd be happy to have that home and inventory to sell to another buyer if need be.
+If there's anything unusual with that house that it wouldn't otherwise be acceptable as a spec, if something happened to that buyer contract, we'd be happy to have that home in inventory to sell to another buyer if need be.
 That happens from time to time as well.

 speaker